-The goal of this sensory processing continuing education program is to provide occupational therapists with information regarding sensory processing in those with autism spectrum disorders.
-After you study the information presented here, you will be able to:
+The goal of this autism spectrum disorder continuing education program is to provide occupational therapists and physical therapists with information on how sensory processing can affect activity participation and adaptive behavior among individuals with ASD.
+This module also presents sensory processing assessments to use in practice.
+After studying the information presented here, you will be able to:

-- Describe the assessment tools available to occupational therapists to measure sensory processing in autism
+- Describe the assessment tools available to therapists to measure sensory processing in ASD

 Domain 1: Performance skills

 OnCourse Learning is an approved provider of continuing education for occupational therapists by the American Occupational Therapy Association.
 AOTA does not endorse specific course content, products, or clinical procedures.

 OnCourse Learning is also accredited by the Florida Board of Occupational Therapy (provider # FBN 50-1489).

 Course Termination/Update Date:

 Unless stated above, the planners and authors of this course have declared no relevant conflicts of interest that relate to this educational activity.
 OnCourse Learning guarantees this educational activity is free from bias.

 Please see CE Course Instructions to learn how to earn CE credit for this module.